newadays/aws_batch/README.md

 * The example leverage the multiprocessing in Python
 - You can learn more about Multiprocessing in Python [here](https://docs.python.org/2/library/multiprocessing.html)

-* By default, parallelism expands S3 data to available cores exposed to the container
-* Batch computing will enable dynamically scale set of EC2 instances and run parallel jobs.
+* By default, parallelism expands S3 data to available cores exposed to the container.
+Batch computing will enable dynamically scale set of EC2 instances and run parallel jobs.
 When setting up AWS Batch compute environment ensure to have minimum VCPUs set to zero to prevent running on-demand EC2 idle when there no jobs

 ### Quick Steps
 1. Create an S3 bucket with folders for input and output data